1996 Pacific typhoon season: Severe Tropical Storm Fern

 A tropical depression formed on December 21, when a low-level circulation center began to produce deep convection.
 The depression strengthened into a tropical storm the next day, and was given the name Fern by the Joint Typhoon Warning Center (JTWC).
 The storm slowly intensified into a Category 1 typhoon on the Saffir–Simpson hurricane wind scale, according to JTWC.
 Fern peaked north of Yap on December 26, with JTWC assessing winds of 150 km/h (90 mph), while the Regional Specialized Meteorological Center, Japan Meteorological Agency (JMA) assessed peak winds of 110 km/h (70 mph), just below typhoon strength.
 The storm soon became sheared and weakened slowly.
 Fern continued to weaken to a tropical depression on December 30.
 Both agencies stopped advisories later on the same day.

-Tropical Depression Greg
+Tropical Storm Greg

 Two active monsoon troughs that also developed Typhoon Fern and Southern Hemisphere Cyclones Ophelia, Phil, and Fergus spawned Tropical Depression 43W in the South China Sea on December 21.
 Due to the troughs' nature, the depression headed east-southeastward, where it strengthened into the final tropical storm of the year on the 24th; Greg.
 After reaching a peak of 45 kn winds it crossed the northern part of Borneo on the 25th.
 It continued east-southeastward until dissipation on the 27th, south of the Philippines.
 Greg caused extensive property damage on Borneo from torrential flooding, resulting in 127 deaths and 100 people missing.